Skip to main content

 )

 dlt will automatically select an appropriate loader file format for the staging files.
-Below we explicitly specify parquet file format (just to demonstrate how to do it):
+Below, we explicitly specify the Parquet file format (just to demonstrate how to do it):

 5. Run the pipeline script.